Key Issues and Policy of Joe Biden

 When it comes to hot-button social issues, Biden's positions largely align with the Democratic mainstream.
 Although a practicing Catholic, Biden supports abortion rights, and in 2019 rescinded his support for the Hyde Amendment, which had barred any federal funding for abortions [source: McCammon].
 On gun control, Biden supports a ban on the sale of any new assault-style rifles and a buyback program for existing assault rifles [source: Lybrand].
 On LGBTQ rights, Biden has evolved from opposing same-sex marriage in the 1990s to pledging his support for it in 2012 even before President Obama did [source: Nagourney and Kaplan].

-Next we'll look at Biden's two-term tenure as vice president and how he came to be the presumptive Democratic presidential nominee in 2020.
+Next we'll look at Biden's two-term tenure as vice president.